Beethoven House: Permanent exhibition

 In the 20th century, the permanent exhibition was renewed several times.
 The original concept focused on a reconstruction of the house and on the display of a lot of items.
-When the rooms and the exhibition were refurbished and updated the last time in 1995/96, the idea was to give visitors the opportunity to experience a step back in time when viewing the 150 exhibits from the proprietary collection of the Beethoven Haus.
+When the rooms and the exhibition were refurbished and updated the last time in 1995 and 1996, the idea was to give visitors the opportunity to experience a step back in time when viewing the 150 exhibits from the proprietary collection of the Beethoven Haus.
 Portraits, manuscripts, sheet music printouts, instruments and items of everyday life give an insight into Beethoven's life and work.
-For Beethoven's 250th birthday in 2020 the exhibition was extended and renovated.
+For Beethoven's 250th birthday in 2020, the exhibition was extended and renovated.
 Opened on 17 December 2019, the design by the Holzer Kobler architect firm and Studio TheGreenEyl and Lichtvision Design gave visitors a fully updated form of the permanent exhibition.
 They reorganized the exhibition and replaced the chronological structure with a thematic one.
 Multimedia installations complemented the displayed objects and the house itself became an exhibition piece through the choice of color and the exhibition pieces themselves that were chosen wisely for every room.

-On display are, for example the baptism entry in the register of St. Remigius, the poster announcing Beethoven's first public performance in Cologne in 1778, the first printed composition from 1783 and a portrait of Beethoven's grandfather.
+On display are the baptism entry in the register of St. Remigius, the poster announcing Beethoven's first public performance in Cologne in 1778, the first printed composition from 1783 and a portrait of Beethoven's grandfather.
 Paintings of Beethoven's employers Elector Maximilian Friedrich von Königsegg-Rothenfels and Elector Maximilian Franz from Austria as well as his official viola illustrate Beethoven's activity as a member of the Bonn court band.
-The room connecting the buildings shows the historic console of the organ that once stood in St Remigius' Church (former Minoriten church) and that Beethoven regularly played since he was ten years old.
+The room connecting the buildings shows the historic console of the organ that once stood in St. Remigius' Church (former Minoriten church) and that Beethoven regularly played since he was ten years old.
 The console was given to the Beethoven-Haus when the church was reconstructed in 1904.

-Distinct from the organ it pertained to, the console survived the Second World War.
+Distinct from the organ it pertained to, the console survived World War II.
 Silhouettes and portraits of the von Breuning family, greeting cards to Beethoven from Eleonore von Breuning, pictures of Franz Gerhard Wegeler and Christian Gottlob Neefe depict some of the people most influential for Beethoven's personal development and musical education.
 The relocation to Vienna is represented by the famous entry of Count Ferdinand Ernst von Waldstein in Beethoven's register, wishing Beethoven "Mozart's spirit from Haydn's hands" when taking lessons with Haydn in Vienna.
 (The original register is in Vienna).